Amit Shah: In Uttar Pradesh

 Shah convinced Modi to utilise RSS volunteers for grassroots campaigning, which proved highly beneficial for the BJP.
 Although the RSS officially were not involved in electioneering, Shah used its volunteers to mobilise and monitor the campaigners.
 For example, the RSS volunteers would cross-check a BJP worker's claims of having targeted a given number of households.
 Shah also helped organise "mega rallies" for Modi.
 Like other major political parties, the BJP provisioned one van per village to transport people to the rally venue.
 However, unlike others, Shah decided that the BJP would not provide money for hiring these vehicles.
 Instead, he declared that the party workers organising the transportation would be the leaders of the BJP units in their villages.
 This strategy ensured several local village leaders developed a stake in Modi's victory.

 Critics accused Shah of trying to polarise the UP voters along the religious lines.
 While visiting Ayodhya for a meeting with the party's local committee, he raised the Ayodhya dispute.
 The BJP fielded three candidates accused of inciting violence during the 2013 Muzaffarnagar riots.
 These were seen as attempts to target the party's Hindu nationalist base.
 An FIR was registered against Shah for a speech in Muzaffarnagar, where he urged the voters to seek "revenge" through their votes.
 He also took advantage of Shia Muslim antipathy towards Sunni Muslims in Lucknow.

+In April 2014, EC barred Shah from conducting any public processions, marches, gatherings and roadshows in Uttar Pradesh due to speeches that were made to outrage the religious feelings and beliefs of different classes.